TiagoOliveiraa/tiagooliveiraa/README.md

 I'm a Web Developer passionate about technology and software development.
 I love building projects from scratch, continuously learning, and deploying applications that make a difference.
 My main focus is on full-stack development, working primarily with:

-🔹 Languages & Frameworks: Python, Ruby on Rails, JavaScript, TypeScript, React, Vue, HTML, CSS 🔹 Other Technologies: Git, Unit Testing, Agile Methodologies 🔹 DevOps & Deployment: Experience in deploying and maintaining web applications
+🔹 Languages & Frameworks: Python, Ruby, JavaScript, TypeScript, React, Vue, HTML, CSS 🔹 Other Technologies: Git, Unit Testing, Agile Methodologies

 I thrive on learning new technologies and improving my skills through hands-on experience.
 One of my biggest motivations is seeing my ideas come to life and successfully deploying them for real users.